 Practice by committing to reading a book a month.
-Mainly read books you’re really interested in… there are too many books out there to force yourself to read any one book for the sake of whatever.
-But you also want to read some bestsellers… they’re bestsellers for a reason and give you that to potentially discuss with others.
+Mainly read books you’re really interested in, there are too many books out there to force yourself to read any one book for whatever reason.
+But you also want to read some bestsellers – they’re bestsellers for a reason and give you more to potentially discuss with others.
 Don’t lie if you didn’t read the whole thing.
 Share what you liked and what turned you off.
-That in and of itself can be the conversation starter.
-You give the other person the opportunity to share something you missed.
+That itself can be the conversation starter.
+You give the other person the opportunity to share something you’ve missed.

 Put only “must-dos” on your to-do list

 Stressed people are uptight.
 Cut down your to-do list and you’ll be a more relaxed person to talk to.
 Not to mention, you’ll have more time to do the things above that will make you more interesting.